netxms/netxms-doc/admin/scripting.rst

 script you cannot access files on server, nor call external programs, nor even access data of the node object other than script is running for without explicit permission.
-NXSL is interpreted language – scripts first compiled into internal representation (similar to byte code in Java), which than executed inside NXSL Virtual Machine.
+NXSL is interpreted language – scripts first compiled into internal representation (similar to byte code in Java), which is then executed inside NXSL Virtual Machine.
 Language syntax and available functions can be found in `NXSL documentation <https://www.netxms.org/documentation/nxsl-3.0/>`_.